-here aren't many married saints-but not too long ago the church moved to increase the number of them by two.
+here aren't many married saints-but on a World Mission Sunday, not too long ago the church moved to increase the number of them by two.
 It beatified a married couple: Louis and Marie-Azélie Martin, the parents of St. Thérèse of Lisieux.
 It's the final step on the path to canonization.